digthedill/Asteroids/readme.md

 ## Asteroids

-View incoming asteroids from your phone!
-View data from NASA!
-Simply select the date and browse the daily close calls.
+View incoming asteroids from your phone with data sourced directly from NASA!
+Simply select a date and browse the daily close calls.

 ### Get Started Locally